 Our school does have special members of staff trained to deal with concerns and worries.
-They are called Designated Safeguarding Leads (DSL) and our main ones are Miss Briggs and Mrs Berry.
+They are called Designated Safeguarding Leads (DSL) and our main one is Mrs Berry.
 There are a number of other staff who also have their Designated Safeguarding Lead training to support Mrs Berry such as Mrs Mooney, Miss Lawless and Mrs Shand.

 We have a duty of care to everyone in our community.
 There are also legal obligations on schools to ensure they do keep everyone safe; Keeping Children Safe in Education (2016) supports schools to do this.
 It states the main types of abuse: physical, emotional, sexual and neglect as well as specific safeguarding issues such as: bullying, children missing in education, female genital mutilation (FGM), drugs, domestic abuse, mental health and child sexual exploitation (CSE) along with other specific issues.